apache/cloudstack-documentation/source/adminguide/systemvm.rst

 as one would when executing any of the tools from the terminal or command line.

-The supported versions are Debian 10 based since system VMs are built using the same Debian 10 based templates.
+The supported versions are Debian 10 based since system VMs are built using the same Debian 10 based Templates.

 | See:
 | Traceroute(1): https://manpages.debian.org/stretch/traceroute/traceroute.1.en.html